LBJ was on board with the assassination of JFK as someone

 that a return to the situation of 4 June 1967 will not bring peace.
 There must be secure and there must be recognized

 borders.
 Some such lines must be agreed to by the neighbors involved.”
 Goldberg later noted, “Resolution

-Johnson’s stewardship, as Goldberg related in oral history to the Johnson Library.
-“I must say for
+under Johnson’s stewardship, as Goldberg related in oral history to the Johnson Library.
+“I must say

 Robert David Johnson, a professor of history at Brooklyn College, recently wrote in The New York

 Sun, Johnson’s policies stemmed more from personal concerns – his friendship with leading Zionists,